 Remember, keeping your resume simple is the best formula anyone would recommend.

-Creating your resume can be easy since you know exactly what you are capable of and your qualifications.
-But, in order to determine whether your CV is good or bad, put yourself in the employer’s shoes and think it through if your resume is good enough to proceed to the next recruiting assessment.
+Creating an impressive resume can be easy since you know exactly what you are capable of and your qualifications.
+But, to determine whether your CV is good or bad, put yourself in the employer’s shoes and think it through if your resume is good enough to proceed to the next recruiting assessment.

 While doing so, you should always be objective about the things that need to be improved.
 Then even ask yourself, why you should hire this person.
 If you are lack work and experience, focus on your goals and your value.